AFRUCA Therapeutic Services

 - To provide an advisory service on matters related to the psychological needs of FGM victims, trafficked children and young people.

 We accept referrals from all Practitioners i.e. Police, Nurse, Local Authority, Teacher or community member making a referral for the young person.
 The young person can also self-refer.
-There will be an assessment conducted at the initial stage so that we can assess the level of support that is required and tailor the therapeutic intervention to the individual.
-In the case of an FGM victim, a visit will be organised where a package of support will be offered.
-In all cases, we offer counselling sessions in a private room where the children, young people and families have a safe place to talk and explore their emotions and difficulties.
+There will be an assessment conducted at the initial stage so that we can assess the level of support that is required and tailor the therapeutic intervention to the individual..

-For more about our work on Mental Health, see below;
+For more about our work on Mental Health, contact:

 For FGM Emotional well-being Services, please contact firstname.lastname@example.org or call 0161 2059274/ 07864650802 (Emergency Contact)